qrtl/mi7-custom/account_invoice_validate_send_email/readme/CONFIGURE.rst

 should be outside the scope of the email notification despite the workflow process settings.

-Go to *Settings > Users > companies*, open your company information page and select a favorable template from 'Invoice Email Template'.
+Go to *Settings > Users > companies*, open your company information page and select a template for 'Invoice Email Template'.
-Recommended one is 'Invoice - Send by Email' which fills company name automatically.
+No email will be sent out upon invoice validation if no template is set for the company.